gnachman/iterm2-website/source/_includes/3.5/documentation-images.md

   * *N*%: *N* percent of the session's width or height.</li>
   * auto: The image's inherent size will be used to determine an appropriate dimension.</li>

-The cursor will be left at the cell that follows the bottom-rightmost cell of the image.

 ### More on File Transfers

 By omitting the <code>inline</code> argument (or setting its value to 0), files will be downloaded and saved in the *Downloads* folder instead of being displayed inline.
 Any kind of file may be downloaded, but only images will display inline.
 Any image format that macOS supports will display inline, including PDF, PICT, or any number of bitmap data formats (PNG, GIF, etc.).
 A new menu item titled *Downloads* will be added to the menu bar after a download begins, where progress can be monitored and the file can be located, opened, or removed.

-If the file's size exceeds the declared size, the transfer may be canceled.
-This is a security measure to prevent a download gone wrong from using unbounded memory.

-### Discovery

-You can use the [Report Cell Size](documentation-escape-codes.md) control sequence to discover the availability of the protocol.
-A terminal emulator that responds to Report Cell Size can be expected to implement this protocol.
-Alternately, if the [Capabilities](feature-reporting) control sequence is supported, the presence of the `F` feature indicates support for this protocol.

 ### Sample Code